Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I think, and I've said this for a couple of years now, but I don't have many hobbies.

-I suppose like photography in a very gentle way is a bit
+I suppose, like, photography in a very gentle way is a bit of a hobby of mine.

-photography.
-But it's just, yeah, it didn't capture me as much.
+but it's just, yeah, it didn't capture me as much.

-I have, like, a little- I have a flashback camera now, which is like a disposable camera,
+I have like a little, I have a flashback camera now,

-but it's digital.
-It's not disposable.
+but it's digital, it's not disposable.

-It's reusable.
 And it's really fun.

 It sounds, I think, a little bit wild out of context like that.

-When you describe it, people go, what, what is it?
+When you describe it, people go, what?

 But when you experience the thing, it's awesome.

-It's really fun.
+It's really fun, yeah, yeah.

-So you take the 24 or whatever photos per quote unquote, roll.
+So you take the 24 or whatever photos per quote unquote roll,

-And then at the end it downloads to your phone.
+and then at the end it downloads to your phone.

 Yep.